Full-time and Regular Faculty

 Joy Statler

-Assistant Professor Joy Statler received her J.D. from Trinity Law School.
+Assistant Dean of Academic Support & Clinical Programs Joy Statler received her J.D. from Trinity Law School.
 Professor Statler directs Trinity’s academic support programs.
 She is also the Director of the Trinity Law Clinics and serves as an instructor and advisor to faculty and students involved in Trinity Law School’s clinical programs.